den01-python-programming/exercise-6-8-cargo-hold/README.md

 - Constructor, to which the maximum weight is provided

-- The method `def add_item(Item item)`, which adds the item passed as a parameter to the suitcase.
+- The method `def add_item(self,item)`, which adds the item passed as a parameter to the suitcase.
 The method does not return a value.

 - The method `def __str__()`, which returns the string "x items (y kg)"